invictus-integration/docs-ifa/dashboard/installation/dashboard-vnet.md

 ## Prerequisites

 - An Azure Virtual Network
+  - Including three subnets, one each for:
+    - Private Endpoints
+    - Dashboard
+    - Functions
-  - Including one or more subnets with the following services enabled
+  - The subnets must have the following services enabled
     - Microsoft.AzureCosmosDB
     - Microsoft.EventHub
     - Microsoft.KeyVault